oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 A network administrator wants to access an adminstration portal used to configure network assets and deploy new applications.
 When attempting to access the service, the network administrator receives a notification in an app on their mobile device, requesting them to confirm access to the portal.
 The network administrator approves the request on their mobile phone and is granted access to the portal.

 # Cross-Device Flow Exploits
+Attackers exploit the absence of an authenticated channel between the two devices used in a cross-device flow by using social engineering techniques typicaly used in phishing attacks.

+In cross-device authorization flows the attacker uses these social engineering techniques by changing the context in which the authroization request is presented to convince the user to grant authorization when they shouldn't.
+These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.

+In cross-device session transfer flows the attacker uses these social engineering techniques to convince the user to initiate a session transfer and send them a session transfer code.
+Once the attacker is in posession of this session transfer code, they present it to the Authroization Server to transfer the session and access the users resources.
+These attacks are referred to as Cross-Device Session Phishing (CDSP) attacks.

+## Cross-Device Authorization Flow Exploits
-Attackers exploit cross-device flows by initiating an authorization flow on the Consumption Device and then use social engineering techniques to change the context in which the request is presented to the user in order to convince them to grant authorization on the Authorization Device.
+Attackers exploit cross-device authorization flows by initiating an authorization flow on the Consumption Device and then use social engineering techniques to change the context in which the request is presented to the user in order to convince them to grant authorization on the Authorization Device.
 The attacker is able to change the context of the authorization request because the channel between the Consumption Device and the Authorization Device is unauthenticated.
 These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.

-## User-Transferred Session Data Pattern Exploits
+### User-Transferred Session Data Pattern Exploits
 A common action in cross-device flows is to present the user with a QR code or a user code on the Consumption Device (e.g., Smart TV) which is then scanned or entered on the Authorization Device (the mobile phone).
 When the user scans the code or copies the user code, they do so without any proof that the QR code or user code is being displayed in the place or context intended by the service provider.
 It is up to the user to decide whether they should trust the QR code or user code.
 In effect the user is asked to compensate for the absence of an authenticated channel between the Consumption Device (e.g., smart TV) and the Authorization Device (e.g., the mobile phone).

 Attackers exploit this absence of an authenticated channel between the two devices by obtaining QR codes or user codes (e.g., by initiating the authorization flows).
 They then use social engineering techniques to change the context in which authorization is requested to convince end-users to scan the QR code or enter it on their Authorization Device (e.g., mobile phone).
 Once the end-user performs the authorization on the mobile device, the attacker who initiated the authentication or authorization request obtains access to the users resources.
 The figure below shows an example of such an attack.